WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod05/0501-Implement IPAM.md

 - Deactivate the DHCP scope for the Portland office.

-The main tasks for this exercise are as follows:
+The main tasks for this exercise are:

 1. Add an IP address block.

 2. Create an IP address reservation.

-3. Deactivate the Portland Wired scope.
+3. Deactivate the Portland **Wired** scope.

 ### Task 1: Add an IP address block